Kingdom of Redonda: During Shiel's lifetime

 M. P. Shiel (1865–1947), an author of works of adventure and fantasy fiction, was the first person to give an account of the "Kingdom of Redonda," in 1929, in a promotional pamphlet for a reissue of his books.

 According to Shiel's story, Shiel's father, Matthew Dowdy Shiell, who was a trader and Methodist lay preacher from the nearby island of Montserrat, claimed the island of Redonda when his son, Matthew Phipps Shiell, was born.
 Supposedly the father felt he could legitimately do this, because it appeared to be the case that no country had officially claimed the islet as territory.
 Shiell senior is also said to have requested the title of King of Redonda from Queen Victoria and according to the legend, it was granted to him by the British Colonial Office rather than by Victoria herself, provided there was no revolt against colonial power.

 The son (originally named Matthew Phipps Shiell but later known as the writer M. P. Shiel) claimed he was crowned on Redonda at the age of 15, in 1880, by a bishop from Antigua.
-However, as M. P. Shiel's recounting of this story never saw print until 1929, it is possible that some, most, or all of the story of his being crowned King of Redonda is pure invention.

 Shiel cites two different names for the bishop who performed the coronation: the Reverend Dr Mitchinson and the Rev. Hugh Semper.
 These men were both genuine clerics in the Caribbean during this period.
 Whether Shiel had a faulty memory or couldn't keep his invented story consistent is unknown.
 In "About Myself" Shiel writes that he attempted to impose a tribute tax on the American guano miners, but the request was refused.
 There has been no independent evidence provided of any such demands.

 Several of Shiel's works of fiction concerned various aspects of monarchy.
 One of his detective heroes is called Cummings King Monk.
 In Shiel's 1901 end-of-the-world story The Purple Cloud, the protagonist Adam Jeffson, the last man on earth, establishes himself as monarch of the devastated globe, while Shiel's novel The Lord of the Sea (1901) has Richard Hogarth, another Overman figure, coming to dominate the world.
 In 1899, Shiel wrote about visiting Redonda in his adventure novel Contraband of War.

+After Shiel's death

 In later life, Shiel gave the title, and the rights to his work, to his chief admirer, London poet and editor John Gawsworth (Terence Ian Fytton Armstrong), the biographer of Arthur Machen, who was the realm's Archduke.
 Gawsworth (1912–70) seems to have passed on the title several times when the writer was low in funds.
 Gawsworth's realm has been facetiously termed "Almadonda" (by the Shielian scholar A. Reynolds Morse (1914–2000)) after the Alma pub in Westbourne Grove, Bayswater, London, where "King Juan" frequently held court in the 1960s.